Marlborough Sounds Hope-Smart murders: Scott Watson granted new appeal

 "The only thing we would ever be involved with was if more evidence came to light.
 That'll be a long shot now."

-The fate of the couple's children has intrigued - and divided - Kiwis since it emerged they had vanished from a remote and beautiful holiday spot on a celebratory summer night.
+The fate of the two couples children has intrigued - and divided - Kiwis since it emerged they had vanished from a remote and beautiful holiday spot on a celebratory summer night.

 Hope and her sister Amelia had chartered the yacht Tamarack, but when the teen and Smart arrived, they discovered freeloaders had taken their beds.